THERE GOES THE NEIGHBORHOODS

-“He can come with me tomorrow,” Jack took David’s side.
+“He can come with me tomorrow,” Jack takes David’s side.
 “You and Jill can be at the Lampoon all day.
-We’ll come in the afternoon and you can do the assignments from my notes.”
+We’ll come in the afternoon.
+You can do the assignments from my notes.”

-“It’s all settled,” Minehan crowed, jumping into Jack’s bed.
+“It’s all settled,” Minehan crows, jumping into Jack’s bed.

-I needed advice from Trudie about our roommate issues.
-I decided to call her at Smith, it being two days since she gave me her number.
+I shake my head.
+I need advice from Trudie about our roommate issues.
+I decide to call her at Smith, it being two days since she gave me her number.

 “Please, Mrs Whatever, I need to talk with Trudie.”

-“Where are you?” she apparently was more receptive to some schools over others.
+“Where are you at?” she apparently is more receptive to some schools over others.

 “Well, alright.
 But only a few minutes.
 These girls need their beauty sleep.”

-She laughed, “Okay Prince Charming.
-Use the sugar on her, not me.
+She laughs, “Okay Prince Charming.
+Use the sugar on her, not on me.
 And no nasty talk.”

-“Hi, Tim,” Trudie came on the line.
+“Hi, Tim,” Trudie comes on the line.
 “You called.
 Is everything okay.”

 “Did you discuss it before letting him stay.”